 After three to four consecutive GS meetings, to understand the provisions of the Act thoroughly, the villagers initiated the claim process.
-The process was mainly led by the women of the village, with the elderly describing every possible detail of the forest, its The Forest Rights Committee, formed in the GS under the Act, has been working actively in collecting documents such as the khatiyan, revenue maps, filling the form and notifying government officials for physical verification of the area that they are set to claim usage, its relevance to their lives and why they wanted to protect it.
+The process was mainly led by the women of the village, with the elderly describing every possible detail of the forest, its usage, its relevance to their lives and why they wanted to protect it.
 Areya also faces the potential threat of attracting companies because it lies near the main road, has more plain land, has a canal and a dam nearby and also has a huge forest cover.